Ruto used Weston title to borrow Sh1.3 billion

 ALSO READ: Wetang’ula denies backing DP Ruto

-In its presentation to the National Land Commission (NLC), the Kenya Civil Aviation Authority (KCAA) had argued that the 1.77-acre parcel on which Weston Hotel is built was irregularly acquired.
+In its presentation to the National Land Commission (NLC), the Kenya Civil Aviation Authority (KCAA) has argued that the 1.77-acre parcel on which Weston Hotel is built was irregularly acquired.

 On Wednesday, the agency declined to give more details on the transactions.
 The land commission plans to hear all parties before making a determination on who owns the land.